-The Web interface is divided into four parts, as shown in the following figure.
+Web interface is divided into four parts, as shown in the following figure.

-- The name of the Web interface is displayed on top left of the interface. - The meanings of all buttons can be found on top right of the interface: - Click the General Information button, to return to the General Information page. - Click the Refresh button, to refresh the page. - Click the Language button, to change the language (which supports Chinese and English). - Click the Help button to query help information on the corresponding page. - Click the Logout button, to return to the login page. - The navigation tree is on the left.
-Via the nodes on the tree, you can select different functional interfaces.
-The following functions are included: - Viewing the overall situation
+- The name of Web interface is displayed on top left of the interface. - Meanings of all buttons on top right of the interface: - Click the System Abstract button, to return to the System Abstract page. - Click the Refresh button, to refresh the page. - © Language Tolick the Language button, to shift language, which supports Chinese and English.

-- Viewing system information

-- Storage

-- Remote control

-- Power management

-- Event and log query

-- Real-time monitoring

-- Diagnosis and orientation

-- System maintenance

-- System configuration etc.

-For detailed introduction on all functions, please refer to the following chapters.

-• Specific operation interface is on the right of the interface.
+- Click the Help button to query help information on corresponding page. - Click the Logout button, to return to login page. - There's a navigation tree on the left, via nodes on the tree, you could select different functional interfaces.
+Functions able to be realized via Web interface include: Viewing the overall situation, viewing system information, remote control, power management, event and log query, real-time monitoring, diagnosis and orientation, system maintenance, and system configuration etc. For detailed introduction on all functions, please refer to the following chapters. - Specific operation interface is on the right of the interface.

-9.3.3 Overview
+9.3.3 Overall Situation

-Click General Information to open the "General Information" interface, shown below.
+Click System Abstract, to open the "System Abstract" interface, as shown in the following figure.